 Step 2 – Equipment / Gear Check: Your lifting gear (singlets, tshirts, knee sleeves, wrist wraps, socks, shoes, belt etc) will be inspected and approved prior to the start of the competition

 Items inspected at Equipment Check are:

 - Singlet – mandatory

-- T-shirt – mandatory for each lift (for a local meet you will need a cotton t-shirt, round neck, with your school, lifting club, your name, or sponsor, or powerlifting related) – Bring an extra if you aren’t certain.
+- T-shirt – mandatory for each lift (for a local meet you will need a t-shirt, round neck, (logos of your school, lifting club, your name, or sponsor, powerlifting related only) – Bring an extra if you aren’t certain.

-- Underwear – mandatory (boxer briefs and boy shorts are acceptable as long as the the length of the legs aren’t longer than your singlet)
+- Underwear checked at Weigh Ins- mandatory to wear (boxer briefs and boy shorts are acceptable as long as the the length of the legs aren’t longer than your singlet)

 - Lifting belt – optional – no padding or velcro

 - Wrist wraps -optional